Singapore schools ask for holiday travel details as China virus spreads

 “Schools have instituted travel declarations for all students and staff,” it added.

-The ministry said there are no student trips planned currently to Hubei province, the epicenter of the virus.
+The ministry said there are no student trips planned currently to Hubei province, the epicentre of the virus.
 None are planned for China in February.
 It said it would advise educational institutes to postpone trips in March and later, if necessary.
+(Reporting by Aradhana Aravindan, Editing by Raju Gopalakrishnan)